Ducati 748: Variations

 Ducati produced several variations of the 748, starting with the basic 748 Biposto (meaning "two seat") in 1994 and then the 1995–96 748SP and 1996–99 748SPS followed as more powerful options.
 The different variations of the engine (weighing close to 54 kg each, produced at least 95 hp.
 The SP and SPS engines were in a higher state of tune and also came only as monoposto (meaning "single seat"), although it was possible to order the base 748 with a monoposto option, and were intended as homologation machines for World Supersport racing.
 Other extras over the base model included Ohlins rear shock and fully floating cast-iron Brembo brake disks.
 The engines also came with an oil cooler.

 In 2000, Ducati revamped their 748 model line to include a third variation.
 The base model was now known as the 748E, available as Biposto or Monoposto, with 3-spoke gold wheels and gold frame.
 Gone were the quick-release Dzus fasteners on the fairing, replaced with plain fairing fasteners, and the frame also had a fixed steering head angle.
 The rear shock was a Sachs-Boge unit with Showa forks.
 This helped to keep costs down.

 The intermediate model was known as the 748S.
 This had lighter 5-spoke Marchesini wheels in grey to match the grey frame, also retaining the earlier adjustable steering head.
 The rear shock was now a Showa unit with Showa forks at the front, making use of Titanium-Nitride (TiN) coating on the fork stanchions to "reduce stiction", which also gave it a gold coloring.
-The engine was the same as the 748E.
+The engine was the same as the 748 SP/SPS.